Young children love grouping and sorting activities, so teaching your kids these valuable skills can be fun and easy to integrate into their play.

 2. Animal Sort

-Use animal cards (like these) or make small cards with cut-outs of animals and ask children to sort them according to groups.
+Use animal cards (like the memory cards in the FREE set of printables at the end of the post) or make small cards with cut-outs of animals and ask children to sort them according to groups.

 3. Doll House Rooms